viamrobotics/docs/docs/tutorials/custom-base-dog.md

 ### Find IP address

-Go to the robot page (on the Viam app) for your robot dog that you set up when installing viam-server on the Pi.
+Go to the [robot page](https://app.viam.com/robots) for your robot dog that you created when installing viam-server on the Pi.

 In the banner towards the top of the page, the IP address of the robot dog Pi is displayed under **ips**.
 Copy the IP into the `dog_test.py` file in place of `PASTE DOG IP ADDRESS HERE`.